d1b1/d1b1.github.com/startup_tools.md

                   Low Code Cookbook
                 </h5>
                 <p class="card-text">
-                    An ever-growing database of 'no code' and 'low code' products, services, libraries and patterns.
+                    Database of low-code and no-code solutions to help you evaluate alternatives to custom development—reducing cost and delivery time.
                 </p>
                 <p>
                     <span class="badge text-bg-success">by service</span>